 We aim to

-Foster engagement with pregnancy, birth and the postnatal experience
+Foster engagement for pregnancy, birth and the postnatal experience.

 Support and advocate towards a more informed, dignified and engaged pregnancy, birth and postnatal time

-Contribute towards the improvement of quality of life and resilience for future generations who are born into vulnerable circumstances
+Contribute towards the improvement of quality of life and resilience for future generations who are born into disadvantaged circumstances

 Provide safety through continuous, culturally appropriate, language-inclusive presence.